microsoft/FluidFramework/docs/docs/feature-detection-iprovide.md

 ```

 Note the `fluidObject.IFluidLoadable` expression and the types of the objects.
 If the object supports IFluidLoadable,
-then an IFluidLoadable will be returned; otherwise, it will return `undefined`.
+then an IFluidLoadable will be returned; otherwise, `undefined` will be returned.

 ## Delegation and the _IProvide_ pattern